-As a law school vitally interested in global legal practice, Melbourne Law School offers subjects that give students the chance to meet and network with international practitioners at institutional hubs such as Geneva and Washington DC.
+Melbourne Law School offers subjects globally that provide students with the opportunity to meet and network with international practitioners at institutional hubs such as Geneva and Washington DC.

 Economic and Business Law in Asia

 Shanghai, China and Hong Kong - 10 days

 This subject will be taught intensively in one or more jurisdictions in Asia with the support of various host institutions and will examine, from an advanced and specialist perspective, economic and commercial law in Asia by reference to key transactions and key areas of substantive law, including:

 - International commercial arbitration